developmentseed/pearl-backend/docs/deploy.md

 ### Deployment and CI
+_This documentation is intended if you are managing the PEARL infrastructure.
+We assume you are using Azure for deployment_

-We deploy the services needed for `lulc-infra` onto an Azure Kubernetes Service Kubernetes cluster.
-The deployment is maanged by Terraform.
+We deploy the services needed for PEARL onto an Azure Kubernetes Service cluster.
+The deployment is managed by Terraform.
 Terraform creates necessary resources defined in the `deployment/terraform` directory.

-We use [`chartpress`](https://github.com/jupyterhub/chartpress) to handle building, tagging and pushing our Docker images to the Azure Container Registry (ACR), and [`Helm`](https://helm.sh) to handle templating of our Kubernetes YAML templates and deploying onto the cluster.
+We use [`chartpress`](https://github.com/jupyterhub/chartpress) to handle building, tagging and publishing our Docker images to the Azure Container Registry (ACR), and [`Helm`](https://helm.sh) to handle templating of our Kubernetes YAML templates and deploying onto the cluster.
 Chartpress is configured in the deployment scripts in `scripts/`.
 We use the Terraform helm provider to install necessary Helm charts.
 For example, see `deployment/resources/helm-keda.tf`.

 We use Github Actions for CI, with the Workflow file building docker images that need to be built, pushing to ACR, and finally deploying onto the cluster.
 These scripts are:
 1. `scripts/cibuild`